MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-workspace.md

 1. Select **Open in Power BI**.
 If you don't see this button, make sure you've completed the steps in the [Load your process analytics in Power BI](#load-your-process-analytics-in-power-bi) section in this article.

-    You are redirected to a Power BI web screen that shows you a report of your process.
+    You're redirected to a Power BI web screen that shows you a report of your process.

 1. Begin customizing your report by downloading it to your local machine.
 To do this, select **File** > **Download this file**.